surgical-vision/pydynamixel/README.md

 The Python version was created for the Pi Robot Project (mailto:patrick@pirobot.org) which lives at http://www.pirobot.org.

-This github fork of the project is maintained by Ian Danforth.
+This fork is to add compatibility with other dynamixel motors with different control tables
 ## Prerequisites

 - Python 2.7 (Please file a ticket if you *really* need 2.6 or 3.* support)
 - pip
 - pyserial
 - git
-- At least one Dynamixel AX-12A or AX-12+ servo.
+- At least one Dynamixel
+        AX-12A
+        AX-12+ servo.
+        MX-28
 - A USB2Dynamixel module.

-## Library Installation

-You can install just the library from Pypi using pip.

-    $ sudo pip install dynamixel

 ## Source Installation